harunsasmaz/Cello-GC/README.md

 It provides automatical removal of pointers allocated by tgc_alloc() and friends of those pointers whenever they become unreachable.

+* This garbage collector also supports destructors and flags.

+<h4> What is a destructor? </h4>

+> A destructor is a function that is called when an unreachable memory is freed by garbage collector.
+This functions can be set when a memory is allocated by using memory allocation functions defined in this API.

 <h3> When is a pointer reachable? </h3>

 * A pointer points to it, inside memory allocated by <code>tgc_alloc</code> and friends.